City Baking Guide

 How Prescott Altitude Changes Baking

-At around 5,367 feet, Prescott needs regular altitude adjustments for stable rise and crumb set.
+At around 5,367 feet, Prescott needs regular altitude adjustments for stable rise, crumb set, and proof timing.

 Common Prescott Baking Mistakes